Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Independence in ML.md

 $$
 p(y_n) = p(y_m) \quad \text{for all } n, m
 $$
 This implies that each data point is drawn from the same underlying distribution.
+But without independence, the variables can be dependent.
+Dependency implies that knowing one variable gives information about another, preventing us from expressing the joint probability as a simple product

 ## Independent and Identically Distributed (i.i.d.)
 ---